e1pmis/truck_signs_api/README.md

 ```
 ### 2. Network configutration

-Create a custom Docker network called 2ts_net" or other name to enable communication between your containers:
+Create a custom Docker network called "ts_net" or other name to enable communication between your containers:

 ```bash
 docker network create ts_net